This is our sweet potato tortilla – a simple and healthier version of the egg filled original.

 - 2.5 cups water

-- 1 tbsp Olive oil for brushing the spring form tin and frying the vegetables
+- 1 tablespoon Olive oil for brushing the spring form tin and frying the vegetables

 - Salt & pepper – to taste